dtrik/blog/_posts/2020-06-10-fm-nov-update.md

+---
+layout: post
+title: FM - Against Everton
+excerpt: <i>About a match against the Ev with my tactical tinkering approach</i>
+---

 # FM - 2019/20 Season Till Now

-Before jumping into my first recap - Everton (A), this is how our season has gone so far.
+Before jumping into my recap - Everton (A), this is how our season had gone so far.

 ### August: